 - Decoto Bicycle Tour (Timothy Swenson)

-Would you be interested in leading a tour?
-For more information please contact Tim Swenson, firstname.lastname@example.org, or call the museum at (510) 623-7907.
+Would you be interested in leading or aiding the museum with these tours?
+If so, or for more information please contact the museum at firstname.lastname@example.org, or call the museum at (510) 623-7907.

 Museum of Local History Tours

-- Docent Lead Group Tour of the Museum
+- Docent Led Group Tour of the Museum

-- Docent Lead Group Tour of the Museum for Students and Youth
+- Docent Led Group Tour of the Museum for Students and Youth

 - Self-Guided Tour of the Museum